 Draining the Life Out of You

-The alarm goes off, I sit up and turn the alarm off just like before, but lately, I spend the next fifteen to twenty minutes sitting there on the side of the bed with my face in my hands.
-I spend this time trying to grasp that the new day has arrived and it is time to get started once again.
+The alarm goes off, and I sit up and turn the alarm off just like before, but lately, I've been spending the next fifteen to twenty minutes sitting there on the side of the bed with my face in my hands.
+I spend this time trying to grasp that the new day has arrived, and it is time to get started once again.
 These are the days where I spend almost half of my day fighting falling asleep at work.
-Unfortunately, eating does not seem to help one way or another, beyond the fact that if I do not eat I am almost certain to end up with another migraine.
+Unfortunately, eating does not seem to help one way or another, beyond the fact that if I do not eat, I am almost certain to end up with another migraine.

 Do your migraines drain you physically and emotionally?